-Lincoln College, originally chartered Lincoln University in 1865, is a 155-year-old private, liberal arts college, fully accredited by the Higher Learning Commission of the North Central Association.
+Lincoln College, originally chartered Lincoln University in 1865, is a 156-year-old private, liberal arts college, fully accredited by the Higher Learning Commission of the North Central Association.
 Lincoln College has the honor of being the first and only college or university in existence in the world named after President Abraham Lincoln during his lifetime.
-Lincoln College, designated as a Predominantly Black Institution by the U.S. Department of Education, educates many student demographics that are often overlooked by other institutions of higher education, including 66% of our students identifying as a racial or ethnic minority, with at least 43% of our students being first generation.
+Lincoln College, designated as a Predominantly Black Institution (PBI) by the U.S. Department of Education, educates many student demographics that are often overlooked by other institutions of higher education, including 66% of our students identifying as a racial or ethnic minority, with at least 43% of our students being first generation.
 Many come from lower-income or single parent families, with Pell-eligible students representing 61% of the College’s enrollment.
 More than 50% of the College’s traditional-age enrollment is drawn from the greater Chicago and St. Louis, MO areas, with an additional 20% having a permanent address in an area defined as rural.
+For the past 11 years, Lincoln College has been the only rural PBI in the Midwest and one of only seven rural PBI institutions in the United States.
 Lincoln College has always had a student-centered philosophy, and is prepared and committed to seeing our students through to graduation.
 It is for these reasons, along with limited financial resources, that the generosity of our donors is so important for our students and institution.

 As with many educational institutions, the COVID-19 pandemic has placed a significant strain on our students, faculty, and institution.
 Despite significant efforts to update and improve our safety measures on campus to keep our community safe, we have seen a 20% decrease in enrollment and a cancellation of many of our annual fundraising events that we rely on to continue the funding of many of our programs.
 These uncertain times have put the long-term future of Lincoln College in question.
 In addition, Lincoln College is a large employer in the community of Lincoln, Illinois, a rural, economically-depressed town in central Illinois, and has an annual $53 million impact on the local community’s economy, so the College is a vital cog in the well-being of this area.